Blog

 Is JetBlue Mint worth it on domestic routes?

-Yes — JetBlue Mint (available on transcontinental routes like JFK–LAX and JFK–SFO) features lie-flat seats and is typically priced at $400–$700, significantly undercutting United Polaris and Delta One on the same routes.
+Yes — JetBlue Mint (JetBlue) (available on transcontinental routes like JFK–LAX and JFK–SFO) features lie-flat seats and is typically priced at $400–$700, significantly undercutting United Polaris and Delta One on the same routes.
 It's the best-value premium domestic product in the US.

 Do domestic first class passengers get lounge access?